g-jgreen/documentation/content/features/grafana.md

 Markers can be configured to have one of four colors and can contain any icon from [ionicons](http://ionicons.com/).
 You can also enable/disable the auto zoom and set the zoom level for the auto zoom.
 How higher the auto zoom (max 1) the bigger the map.
 You can also define your own colors and markers for the resource, via medatata.

 {{% alert info %}}
-If changes to the map don't apply immediatly just press the refresh button on the top right corner so the widget can refresh.
+If changes to the map don't apply immediately just press the refresh button on the top right corner so the widget can refresh.
 {{% /alert %}}